Hansi1007/cloud-security-xsuaa-integration/samples/spring-security-adc-usage/README.md

 cf push --vars-file ../vars.yml
 ```

-## Access the application via Curl
+## Access the application via cURL
 After successful deployment, when accessing your application endpoints on Cloud Foundry, you get redirected to a login-screen to authenticate yourself.
 But your application will respond with error status code `403` (`unauthorized`) in case you do not have any Policies assigned.

-- Get an id token via `curl`.
+- Get an id token via `cURL`.
 Make sure that you replace the placeholders `clientid`, `clientsecret` and `url` (without `https://` !!!) according to the service configuration that are stored as system environment variable `VCAP_SERVICES.identity-beta.credentials`.
-You can get them using `cf env spring-security-adc-ias`.
+You can get them using `cf env spring-security-cas-ias`.

 ```
 curl -X POST \